turtlebot/turtlebot4-user-manual/tutorials/generate_map.md

 ## Launch Rviz2

-To visualise the map, launch Rviz2 with the `view_robot` launch file.
+To visualise the map, launch Rviz2 with the `view_robot` launch file on the user computer.
+This requires a desktop version of Ubuntu with a display and therefore cannot be run on the robot itself.

 ```bash
 ros2 launch turtlebot4_viz view_robot.launch.py